TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

 - However you can use PREVIEW mode with 'create'.
-Works like this: if the mode is preview the temporary uploaded file is copied to a unique filename (prepended with the tablename) in typo3temp/ folder.
+Works like this: if the mode is preview the temporary uploaded file is copied to a unique filename (prepended with the table name) in typo3temp/ folder.
 Then the field value is set to the filenames in a list.
 When the user approves the content of the preview those temporary files are finally copied to the uploads/\* folder (or wherever specified in TCA).
-Limitations are that the temporary files in typo3temp/ are NOT deleted when copied to the real upload-folder (this may be improved) and certainly not if the user aborts (can't be improved because the user may go anywhere).
+Limitations are that the temporary files in typo3temp/ are **not** deleted when copied to the real upload-folder (this may be improved) and certainly not if the user aborts (can't be improved because the user may go anywhere).
 If the user cancels the preview in order to change values, the files will